-Noncompliance with the i.
-Within 24 hours, an oral or electronic notification. conditions of this permit that may ii.
-Within 7 calendar days, a report that contains a endanger health or the description of the noncompliance, and its causes; the environment - [40 CFR period of noncompliance, including exact dates and 122.41(l)(7); 15A NCAC 02H times, and if the noncompliance has not been corrected, .0143(a)(22)] the anticipated time noncompliance is expected to continue; and steps taken or planned to reduce, eliminate, and prevent reoccurrence of the noncompliance.
-[40 CFR 122.41(l)(6). iii.
-DEMLR staff may waive the requirement for a written report on a case-by-case basis.
+- (i) Within 24 hours, an oral or electronic notification. - (j) Within 7 calendar days, a report that contains a description of the noncompliance, and its causes; the period of noncompliance, including exact dates and times, and if the noncompliance has not been corrected, the anticipated time noncompliance is expected to continue; and steps taken or planned to reduce, eliminate, and prevent reoccurrence of the noncompliance.
+[40 CFR 122.41(1)(6). - (k) Division staff may waive the requirement for a written report on a case-by-case basis.